winitzki/scall/tutorial/programming_dhall.md

 Examples of typeclasses that cannot have free instances are `Eq`, `Show`, `Comonad`, `Foldable`, and `Traversable`.

 The study of the theory of free typeclass instances is beyond the scope of this book.
-See ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 13 for full details.
+See ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 13 for more details.

-### $P$-typeclasses and their free instances
+### $FM$-typeclasses and their free instances

 Typeclasses may describe either the properties of ordinary types (e.g., `Semigroup`, `Monoid`, `Eq`) or the properties of type constructors (e.g., `Functor`, `Monad`).
 While the general idea of a free typeclass instance applies to both kinds of typeclasses, the required properties involve functions with quite different type signatures.

+We begin by looking at typeclasses for ordinary types.

-#### Free $P$-typeclasses for ordinary types
+#### Free $FM$-typeclasses for ordinary types

-To describe the free typeclass instances for ordinary types, we begin by motivating the notion of a $P$-typeclass.
+To prepare for describing the free typeclass instances for ordinary types, let us first motivate the notion of an $FM$-typeclass.

-Look at the type signatures of methods required by an  evidence value of type `Monoid m`, which we defined as `{ empty : m , append : m → m → m }`.
+Consider the type signatures of methods required by an  evidence value of type `Monoid m`, which we defined as `{ empty : m , append : m → m → m }`.
-We find that each method creates a value of type `m` as a final result.
+We find that each method creates a value of type `m` as a final result (after all curried arguments).
 To make this property explicit, we can uncurry the `append` method into the equivalent type `Pair m m → m`.
 Then we rewrite the record type `{ empty : m , append : Pair m m → m }` in the equivalent form `something → m`, where `something` is the union type `< Empty | Append : Pair m m >`.